 That’s why it is also wrong to say that those people who died were selfish and didn’t think of anyone but themselves.
 Obviously, the deceased couldn’t think straight in the first place.
 Accusers appear to me to be self-righteous.

-So I ask that others think about it next time before saying someone “committed” suicide.
+So I ask that others think about it next time before using the phrase “committed” suicide.
 I ask others to think about it before condemning them as selfish.
 We have not lived in their minds and bodies.

 And one more thing: When people tell you a loved one took his or her life, please don’t be rude and insensitive and ask how it was done.